 Marshall, A., Link T., G. Flerchinger, and L. Tedrow.
 2017.
 Sensitivity of snow and hydrological dynamics to climate and vegetation changes in a catchment characterized by wind-driven redistribution of snow.
 To be submitted to Ecohydrology.
 June 2017.

+Shinneman, D.J and S.K.
+McIlroy.
+Effects of climate and environmental setting on post-fire aspen regeneration across the central and northern Rocky Mountains (USA).
+To be submitted to Forest Ecology and Management, June 2017.

 Soderquist, B., Kavanagh, K., Link, T., Seyfried, M. Simulating the dependence of aspen (Populus tremuloides) on redistributed snow in a semi-arid watershed.
 To be submitted to Ecological Applications, May 2017.

 Soderquist, B., Kavanagh, K., Link, T., Seyfried, M., Strand., E. Growing season conditions mediate the dependence of aspen on redistributed snow under climate change.
 To be submitted to Global Change Biology, June 2017.